July 27, 2022

 For most of July, Cambage did appear to be rounding back into form.
-She started off the month with a 22 point, 11 rebound effort in a win on the road against the Dallas Wings.
-She followed that up with a 16 point, eight rebound game in a win over the Liberty.
-And she capped off a three-game win streak with a 19 point, seven rebound game against the Mercury.
+She started off the month with a 22-point, 11-rebound effort in a win on the road against the Dallas Wings.
+She followed that up with a 16-point, eight-rebound game in a win over the New York Liberty.
+And she capped off a three-game win streak with a 19-point, seven-rebound game against the Mercury.

 She played a couple more games before she was placed in health and safety protocols that caused her to miss two games.
 She returned to the lineup on July 21 in a win over the Atlanta Dream and came off the bench.
-She had eight points and five rebounds in 16 minutes providing valuable minutes off the bench.
+She had eight points and five rebounds in 16 minutes.

-In the Sparks most recent game, a loss on the road against the Aces, Cambage returned to the starting lineup and put up 11 points and five rebounds in what ultimately became her final game in a Sparks jersey.
+In the Sparks’ most recent game, a loss on the road against the Las Vegas Aces, Cambage returned to the starting lineup and put up 11 points and five rebounds in what ultimately became her final game in a Sparks jersey.

-Liz Cambage’s departure opens the door for a power forward/center pairing of Chiney and Nneka Ogwumike.
-Chiney has been having a bounce back year after dealing with nagging injuries last season.
-The Ogwumike frontcourt has actually been one of the Sparks most productive lineups.
-Chiney’s probable move to the starting lineup also opens up minutes for rookie center Olivia Nelson-Ododa who has been a pleasant surprise for the team this season.
+Cambage’s departure opens the door for a power forward/center pairing of Chiney and Nneka Ogwumike.
+Chiney has been having a bounce-back year after dealing with nagging injuries last season.
+The Ogwumike frontcourt has actually been one of the Sparks’ most productive lineups.
+Chiney’s probable move to the starting lineup also opens up minutes for rookie center Olivia Nelson-Ododa, who has been a pleasant surprise for the team this season.

 Neither Chiney nor Nelson-Ododa have Cambage’s scoring prowess, but their activity on the glass and on the defensive end make a good pairing with Nneka.
 The departure should also open up some room in the paint for Nneka, who is having an MVP-type season, to operate as well.